Avayabhay/ChatApp/README.md

 # Messaging - Getting msgs
     To get the message, we again create a hooke called useGetMessages(). this will have a useEffect which will have a function that will call the backend API - "api/message" to get all the message of the selected user.
 Also we will have a skeleton UI to show while the messages are laoding. plz refer the code.

+    Also we need to update the chat-text UI based on whether its sent or received.
+For sent the messages should appear on the right side of chat window else on the left.
+    To do so, We will create a variable called chatReceived which will be true when the msg is received and false in case we are sending it.

+    To populate the chatReceived bool var, we need to get the authUser and selectedConversation from the useAuthContext() and useConversation() respectively.
+Also depending on the chatReceived flag we update the msg profile pic.